 Current Retention Agreements.
 In 2016, our board of directors adopted a new form of executive retention agreement for new agreements entered into from and after November 16, 2016 (Current Retention Agreement, and together with the Prior Retention Agreements, the Executive Retention Agreements).
-Ms. Krause entered into a Current Retention Agreement when she became our vice president, general counsel and secretary on July 1, 2018, Mr. Colwell entered into a Current Retention Agreement when he became our vice president on July 1, 2019 and Mr. Westerhout entered into a Current Retention Agreement when he became our vice president on May 16, 2022.
+Ms. Krause entered into a Current Retention Agreement when she became our vice president, general counsel and secretary on July 1, 2018, Mr. Colwell entered into a Current Retention Agreement when he became our vice president on July 1, 2019 and Mr. Westerhout entered into a Current Retention Agreement when he became our vice president on July 1, 2019 and Mr. Westerhout entered into a Current Retention Agreement when he became our vice president on July 1, 2019 and Mr. Westerhout entered into a Current Retention Agreement when he became our vice president on July 1, 2019 and Mr. Westerhout entered into a Current Retention Agreement when he became our vice president on July 1, 2019 and Mr. Westerhout entered into a Current Retention Agreement when he became our vice president on July 1, 2019 and Mr. Westerhout entered into a Current Retention Agreement when he became our vice president on July 1, 2019 and Mr. Westerhout entered into a Current Retention Agreement when he became our vice president on May 16, 2022.